houseofbrand/Blog/content/manufacturing/sustainable-practices.md

 # Sustainable Manufacturing Practices in Fashion

-At SourcingWala, sustainability isn't just a buzzword—it's a core part of our manufacturing philosophy.
+At House of Brands, sustainability isn't just a buzzword—it's a core part of our manufacturing philosophy.
 Here's how we're making fashion more environmentally responsible.

 ## Our Sustainable Initiatives